mayamathur/reach_rct/README.md

 1. We ran the code in `prep.R` (which calls `preliminaries.R` and also functions in `helper.R`).
 The prep script takes the raw datasets and produces the analysis-ready prepped datasets.

 2. We ran `analyze.R` to conduct all analyses.
 This script is organized into analysis "sets", each of which corresponds to one type of model fit to multiple outcomes.
-The sets are:
+The sets are as follows, with bold text indicating preregistered analyses:

-    * Analysis set 1 (preregistered primary analysis): Effect at T2 on primary and secondary outcomes
+    * **Analysis set 1 (preregistered primary analysis)**: Effect at T2 on primary and secondary outcomes
     * Analysis set 1B (post hoc): Effect at T2 on each flourishing domain (complete-case analysis only)
-    * Analysis set 2 (preregistered secondary analysis): Effect modification by baseline trait forgiveness
+    * **Analysis set 2 (preregistered secondary analysis)**: Effect modification by baseline trait forgiveness
     * Analysis set 3 (sanity check for set 6): Effect at T2 on primary and secondary outcomes within each site
-    * Analysis set 6 (preregistered secondary): Global test of site heterogeneity
+    * **Analysis set 6 (preregistered secondary)**: Global test of site heterogeneity
-    * Analysis set 4 (preregistered secondary): Controlling for precision covariates
+    * **Analysis set 4 (preregistered secondary)**: Controlling for precision covariates
-    * Analysis set 5A (preregistered secondary): Analysis including T3; fixed effects of wave
+    * **Analysis set 5A (preregistered secondary)**: Analysis including T3; fixed effects of wave
     * Analysis set 5B (post hoc): Analysis including T3; omitting fixed effects of wave
     * Analysis set 5C (post hoc): Analysis including T3; treat wave as continuous variable